yaph/logya/docs/templates.rst

 attr_contains
 -------------

-The ``attr_contains`` filter returns a generator of documents that have the given attribute and its value contains the given test value.
+The ``attr_contains`` filter returns a list of documents that have the given attribute and its value contains the given test value.
 Consider the following `real world usage example <http://guitarstreams.com/chord/guitar/C/>`_:

 ::